-Beginning with the current fiscal year, the City implemented GASB No. 54, Fund Balance Reporting and Governmental Fund Type Definitions.
+The City follows GASB No. 54, Fund Balance Reporting and Governmental Fund Type Definitions.
 This statement provides more clearly defined fund balance categories to make the nature and extent of the constraints placed on a government's fund balance more transparent.
 The following classifications describe the relative strength of the spending constraints placed on the purposes for which resources can be used: